5 Ways to Save on Your Next Flight

 Airline prices are constantly changing.
 Sometimes you can score a deal by booking very early — but other times you end up missing out on later sales.
 Sometimes booking late means you're seriously overpaying — but other times it means snagging a last-minute bargain.
 These price trends can vary based on the airline and destination, making them tough to keep track of.
 However, the usual ideal is to book two to three months in advance.

 And, while it's not a surefire way to find low fares, many airlines update their pricing in the middle of the week based on what's selling, so booking between Tuesday and Thursday could result in a cheaper flight.
+(Though a recent report has Sunday as the best day to buy.)

 Know Your Fare Types

 Every airline has a selection of different fare categories, from modest economy to lavish first class.
 But some fare classes aren't quite so obvious.
 What's the difference between United Airlines' Economy and Basic Economy?
-The carrier has made waves lately for its new Basic Economy fare, which doesn't let passengers pick seats or store a bag in the overhead bin.
-It's a restriction that sounds like a cash grab, but United isn't the only airline that doesn't include carry-ons in its base fare — Allegiant, Frontier, and Spirit charge as well.
+The carrier has made waves for its Basic Economy fare, which doesn't let passengers pick seats or store a bag in the overhead bin.
+It's a restriction that sounds like a cash grab, but United isn't the only airline that doesn't include carry-ons in its base fare — Allegiant, American, Frontier, and Spirit charge as well.

 For some travelers, these fares could even be a cost savings.
 If you just bring a bag that fits under your seat or check a bag, you have the option of paying less.
 But getting a deal requires finding the fare that fits your needs the best.